Lecturer, Costume Production; Costume Crafts Artisan

 phone: CDA #222

 Ms. Pollock is the author of Sticks In Petticoats, the only extant text on parasol history and construction for the stage, as well as various articles for trade publications such as the Costume Research Journal.
-She maintains the seminal costume crafts artisanship blog, La Bricoleuse.
+She is co-author with Gregory Morris and Triffin Morris of the book, A History of the Costume Making Business: Creators of Character (September 2021).
+She maintains the seminal costume crafts artisanship blog, La Bricoleuse and the corresponding YouTube channel.
 At UNC, she conducts a series of graduate seminars on costume craftwork—millinery, dyeing and distressing, masks, armor, and related topics.